Mass. health officials announce season’s first pediatric flu death

 In 2019, there were four confirmed pediatric flu-related deaths in Massachusetts.

+“Kids who have underlying medical conditions are at particular risk and so they should especially be concerned,” Dr. Larry Madoff of the Mass.
+DPH said.
+“Very young children are also at higher risk.”

-Officials are urging people who have not received a flu shot to get vaccinated.
+Officials are urging people who have not received a flu shot to get vaccinated and to be on the lookout for the symptoms.

 (Copyright (c) 2019 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)